Ningi, Queensland: Education

 There are no schools in Ningi.
-The nearest government primary schools are Caboolture East State School in neighbouring Caboolture to the west, Beachmere State School in neighbouring Beachmere to the south, and Bribie Island State School in Banksia Beach on Bribie Island to the east.
+The nearest government primary schools are Caboolture East State School in neighbouring Caboolture to the west, Beachmere State School in neighbouring Beachmere to the south, and Bribie Island State School in Bongaree on Bribie Island to the east.
 The nearest government secondary schools are Caboolture State High School in neighbouring Caboolture to the west and Bribie Island State High School in Bongaree on Bribie Island to the east.

 Amenities

 Theo Greene Park is at 1320 Bribie Island Road (27.0664°S 153.0995°E).
 It features barbecue and picnic facilities, playground equipment, and a half basketball court.

 Ningi Community Hall is adjacent to Theo Greene Park (27.0662°S 153.0989°E).
 It is available for rental from the Ningi Community Hall Association on behalf of the council.

 Attractions

 Ningi has a medieval festival, WWII bunkers and an Aboriginal Bora ring.